 Compared with a lot of people who collect it, I have minimal pieces of cast iron cookware.

-A small skillet that belonged to my grandmother, a larger skillet that was my dad’s (he never really used it, and now, it’s too heavy for him to lift), and now, courtesy of Jay, a Dutch oven.
+A small skillet that belonged to my grandmother, a larger skillet that was my dad’s (he never really used it, and after many shoulder surgeries, he wasn’t able to lift it), and now, courtesy of Jay, a Dutch oven.

 I was particularly excited for the Dutch oven, because I’ve been wanting to make No-Knead Bread for ages, but I didn’t have the right equipment.
 I do have other roasting pans or Dutch ovens, but nothing with a lid that could withstand the high heat.

 I’ve made the No-Knead Bread twice now, and I love how easy it is.
 And how hands-off it is.
 You mix the dough, and walk away from it for 12-24 hours.

 And then you have bread!
 Well, you get a really wet dough first:

 I read through reviews and comments before making it for the first time.
 It seemed as though a lot of people complained about just how wet the dough is, but I actually didn’t find it that hard to maneuver.

 The parchment paper does most of the work anyway.

 After about an hour in the oven, you have this:

 My original No-Knead Bread did not rise quite as high as those loaves featured in the NY Times video.
 I keep experimenting with the amount and type of yeast.
 I’ve used a sourdough starter, as well as a full packet of yeast.